Messybeast.Com Cat Resource Archive FAQ

 Some articles e.g. Disabled Cats, have links to suppliers of specialist cat care items.
 These are provided purely for the convenience of readers and in response to numerous emails requesting "Where can I get ...".
 They do not constitute an endorsement of any particular manufacturer and, as far as possible, several alternative suppliers are listed to avoid bias.

-Messybeast does not carry advertising, pop-ups or invisible web-traffic monitoring gifs (web-bugs).
-Links to commercial sites (reciprocal links) will not be added.
-Form letters requesting reciprocal links to commercial sites will be treated as spam.
+Apart from Google Adsense on some pages, Messybeast does not carry advertising, pop-ups or invisible web-traffic monitoring gifs (web-bugs).
+Google Adsense is only used to help pay for webhosting.
+Links to commercial sites (reciprocal links) will not be added unless they form part of an article e.g. specialist veterinary items.
+Form letters requesting reciprocal links to commercial sites are treated as spam.

 Wherever possible, Messybeast has opted out of traffic ranking engines as they have resulted in excessive spam from would-be advertisers who don't read Items 14 & 15 (above).
 The server already suffers during peak traffic times (and may result in time-outs) and does not seek to link to sites to improve its traffic ranking.
 As a non-advertising, non-profitmaking site, providing people with accurate cat-related information is more important than attracting more traffic.